grpc/grpc-community/contributor_ladder.md

 The process of becoming a Reviewer is as follows:

 The official list of Org Members is kept up to date [here](contributors/lieutenants.md).
 Anyone may create a PR to propose the addition of a new Lieutenant, specifically naming their area of expertise and which repositories it applies to.
-With the approval of two existing Lieutenants (or higher), the PR must be merged.
+With the approval of two existing Lieutenants (or higher).
+These two approvers must have standing within the relevant repository.
+If the author of the PR is not the nominee, then the nominee must comment on the PR indicating their support for the new role and its responsibilities.
+If all of the above conditions are met, then the PR must be approved.

 ### Maintainer